1006-6 IF GOOD CAUSE DOES NOT EXIST

 There may be times that the client is penalized and later presents good cause information to the eligibility caseworker.
 The eligibility caseworker will CANOCase Note the information received and their determination of whether the criteria have been met or take action on the case.
 Good cause requirements can be found in ATAP MS 723-1 C.

-If the case manager disagrees with the eligibility caseworker's decision, they will discuss, as appropriate, with their supervisor and if necessary, seek guidance from WSTA@alaska.gov.
+If the CMCase Manager disagrees with the eligibility caseworker's decision, they will discuss, as appropriate, with their supervisors and if necessary, seek guidance from hss.dpa.policy@alaska.gov.

 Previous Section